jessepav/lacygoill-wiki-backup/vim/debug.md

 ---

 Yes, you need to source the scripts/functions unless they haven't been sourced yet.
-I.e. you can skip step 3 iff the scripts/functions haven't been sourced before `:prof`.
+I.e. you can skip step 3 iff the scripts/functions haven't been sourced before `:profile`.

 ### How to set the location of the profile?

-    :prof start /tmp/profile.log
+    :profile start /tmp/profile.log

 Here, the profile will be written in `/tmp/profile.log` once we leave Vim.
 If `/tmp/profile.log` already exists, it will be overwritten.

 ### How to set the scripts/functions to profile?

-    :prof! file {pat}
+    :profile! file {pat}
-    :prof  func {pat}
+    :profile  func {pat}

-### Does `:prof file */foo.vim` profile ALL commands in the matching files?
+### Does `:profile file */foo.vim` profile ALL commands in the matching files?

 No.